anusii/podnotes/exercises/Ex3_ShareNote.md

 This exercise will show you how to share a note in the Podnotes app.

 Is Solid, sharing a note to another person is the act of editing the access control list of a resource which you control to make that resource accessible to the other person's webID.
-It does not mean they have accessed the resource, only that they could have done so, if they attempted to read the URI of the shared resource.
+It does not show whether they have accessed the resource, it only makes the resource accessible to the recipient via the resource URI.

-The access permissions of a note file describe which other people (as described by their webID) have access to your note file.
-Each note file is a turtle (.ttl) file, describing the contents using Resource Description Framework triples.
+The access permissions of a note file describe which other people (identified by their webID) have access to your note file.

 ## View the Sharing of a Note